cardano-foundation/CIPs/CIP-plutus-modules/README.md

 ## Motivation: why is this CIP necessary?

-Cardano scripts are currently subject to a fairly tight size limit;
-even when they are supplied as a reference input, that UTxO must be created by a single transaction, which is subject to the overall transaction size limit.
+Cardano scripts are currently subject to a fairly tight size limit, deriving from the overall limit on transaction size; even when a script is supplied in a reference UTxO, that UTxO must itself be created by a single transaction, which is subject to the overall transaction size limit.
 Competing blockchains suffer from no such
 limit: on the Ethereum chain, for example, contracts can call one